pgavriel/moad_cui/README.md

  2  Turntable Position`
  ```

 - **8.1  Turntable Control**: Enter the degrees to move.
-Ex: 90 degrees should move the turntable 1/4th around (since out of 360 degrees). *Currently the wait time is broken, recommended not moving anything more than 10 degrees at a time*
+Ex: 90 degrees should move the turntable 1/4th around (since out of 360 degrees). *Currently the wait time is broken, recommended not moving anything more than 10 degrees at a time.
+As of 12/17, turntable degrees cannot be something like 360 since this overflows the arduino code (note that it the arduino DOES receive the correct value).*
 - **8.2  Turntable Position**: Changes the turntable position in the runtime config without moving the turntable.

 - **9  Live View...**: A submenu where you can get a live feed of how each DSLR camera is looking at each object.